 Thomas More Law Center v.
 Bonta

-Description: California requires all nonprofit organizations who solicit donations in the state to disclose the names and addresses of major donors to the California attorney general’s office on an annual basis, even though it has no compelling need for the information.
-In addition, the office publicly disclosed donors on the internet when such information should not have been disclosed and created a perfect target for hackers by uploading thousands of confidential documents to the cloud, where they were easily discovered.
-This has unnecessarily opened up donors to harassment and intimidation for engaging in activity protected by the First Amendment.
+Description: In 2010, California began requiring all nonprofit organizations who solicit donations in the state, like Thomas More Law Center, to disclose the names and addresses of major donors to the California attorney general’s office on an annual basis, even though it had no genuine need for the information.
+In addition, the office publicly disclosed donors’ private information and created a perfect target for hackers by uploading thousands of confidential documents to the internet, where they were easily discoverable and not well protected.
+This unnecessarily opened up donors to harassment and intimidation for engaging in activity protected by the First Amendment.

 Thomas More Law Center is a nonprofit organization based in Michigan that defends and promotes religious freedom, moral and family values, and the sanctity of human life.
 Roughly 5% of its donors are California residents, and it has operated as a charity in good standing with California’s attorney general for many years.
-Beginning in March 2012, the Attorney General’s Office began to harass the law center, demanding the names and addresses of its major donors.
+Beginning in March 2012, the Attorney General’s Office began to harass the center, demanding the names and addresses of its largest financial supporters.

 “Potential givers to charities have good reason to fear being doxed—that is, having their public information spread for malicious purposes,” Bursch added.
-“Too many are quick to ostracize, lambast, and threaten people who they disagree with politically or morally.
-This tendency—often described as ‘cancel culture’—shouldn’t be codified or aided by the force of law.”
+“Too many are quick to ostracize, lambast, and threaten those with whom they disagree.
+Everyone should condemn this behavior—often described as ‘cancel culture’—and we’re pleased the Supreme Court did so today.”

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.